 National Missing Persons Day is observed on February 3 every year.
-This day is important because it draws attention to the thousands of missing person cases throughout the country.
-The day is also a valuable opportunity to bring awareness to the general public about the people who are missing, and increases the chances of them being found.
+This day is important because it draws attention to the thousands of missing persons throughout the country.
+The day is also a valuable opportunity to bring awareness to the general public about the people who are missing and increases the chances of them being found.
 National Missing Persons Day is observed not only for the missing people but also for their families and friends who have to deal with the trauma of having their loved one go missing without a trace.
 This day respects and honors their grief.

 History of National Missing Persons Day